 Air-coupled Ultrasonic Technology

-Starting from ultrasound images of an unborn child, over fingerprint recognition in smartphones, up to sonar systems for submarines.
-Ultrasound is used in a wide variety of applications and in different media due to its mechanical wave characteristics.
-At the Measurement and Sensor Technology Group, we are specialized on air-coupled ultrasound.
-Our research focuses on
+Starting from ultrasound images of an unborn child, to fingerprint recognition in smartphones, up to sonar systems for submarines – ultrasound is used in a wide variety of applications and in different media due to its mechanical wave properties.
+At the Measurement and Sensor Technology Group, we specialize in air-coupled ultrasound.
+Our research focuses on:

 • Sonar systems for object detection and industrial imaging,